Gianni Versace at the Groninger Museum in 2022

 One of the most influential couturiers ever comes to life next year at the Groninger Museum in Gianni Versace Retrospective.
 This colourful, daring, emotional exhibition takes visitors inside the eccentric Italian fashion designer’s world of extravagant clothing and lavish catwalk shows in which clothing, pop music and design come spectacularly together.
 Gianni Versace was murdered 25 years ago, but his revolutionary spirit lives on in the fashion of today.
 From 2 December 2022 through 7 May 2023, the Groninger Museum honours Gianni Versace and his trailblazing designs.

-Gianni Versace Retrospective showcases men’s and women’s outfits, accessories, fabrics, drawings, interior designs, and footage of legendary shows harking back to the Italian designer’s glory days between 1989 and 1997, all testifying to his extraordinary creativity.
+Gianni Versace Retrospective showcases men’s and women’s outfits, accessories, fabrics, drawings, interior designs, and footage of legendary shows harking back to the Italian designer’s glory days from 1989 until his death in 1997, all testifying to his extraordinary creativity.
 Gianni Versace linked fashion with music, photography and graphic design and led the way in the transformation of fashion shows and advertising campaigns into works of art.
 He succeeded in bringing the arts together as no one had before.
 All the items in the exhibition are original pieces, sourced from international private collections.

 Self-confidence and supermodels